zowe/docs-site/docs/extend/extend-zowe-overview.md

 You can create application plug-ins to extend the capabilities of the Zowe™ Application Framework.
 An application plug-in is an installable set of files that present resources in a web-based user interface, as a set of RESTful services, or in a web-based user interface and as a set of RESTful services.

+For more information about developing for Zowe Application Framework, see [Zowe Application Framework overview](./extend-desktop/mvd-extendingzlux.md).

 ## Extending the client side

 ### Extend Zowe CLI